 - Psychological stress or psychological disorders.
 Significant life changes like the death of a loved one or moving from a family home can cause stress.
 Anxiety or sadness can also keep you awake, which can, in turn, cause more anxiety or depression.

 - Sleep disorders.
 Restless Legs Syndrome (RLS) and sleep-disordered breathing—such as snoring and sleep apnea—occur more frequently in older adults.

-Many people believe that poor sleeping is a normal part of life but it is definitely not!
-Sleep patterns change as we age, but disturbed sleep and waking up tired are not part of normal aging.
+Many people believe that poor sleeping is a regular part of life, but it is not!
+Sleep patterns change as we age, but disturbed sleep and waking up tired are not part of healthy aging.

 Tips to improve your sleep:

 As you age, your body becomes more sensitive to emotional stress and physical changes around you.
 These internal and external factors can disrupt your sleep.
 It is essential to be aware of your sleep habits and how they affect your sleep.
 You can then make sure that what you do and where you are will give you the best chance to get a good night of sleep.